PublicaMundi/labs.geodata.gov.gr/deploy/devel/README.md

 ### Required files

-A certain numner of files should be provided at Ansible's control machine:
+A certain number of files should be provided at Ansible's control machine:

 * an authorized-keys file to be used for normal users (if those are created).
 This is used by `node` role, and should be placed at `roles/node/files/etc/ssh/authorized_keys`.
-* a password for Tomcat's `tomcat` user which can access the manager (graphical) interface.
-  This used by `solrX` roles, and is placed at `roles/solrX/files/secrets/manager-password`.
+* (_deprecated_) a file containing credentials (lines of user:password) for CGP web interface, which is used by `collectd-server` role abd should should be placed at `roles/collectd-server/files/etc/apache2/secrets`

 ### Required variables

-__Todo__
+A certain number of variables must also be provided at group/host level.
+Some of them are considered sensitive data and must be placed under `group_vars/<group-name>/secrets.yml` (not under source control):

+ * `tomcat.manager.password` (under `group_vars/search-engine/secrets.yml`)

 ## Quickstart